 In 2012 Annie Gardiner made an art installation out of the gender balance on the covers of the NME over a 20-year collection for LadiYfest Bristol.

 Do you feel rejection towards artists who identify themselves as feminists?

 If you’re questioning whether a feminist can also be commercially successful then you have a low opinion of your audience/demographic and need to research more artists/feminists.
 Although it’s good to have a realistic attitude, and knowledge of the political economy of popular music: a standard format, recognisable to its listeners through sound and stereotypical images that please the gaze and giving the music fan an illusion of free choice.
 (Adorno: 1944)

 For example, MIA is every bit a proud feminist yet her work as a multi-disciplinary artist reflects a different political agenda.
-Black feminist punk band Big Joannie makes a loud/silent statement by their very presence in an industry, which is majority white.
+Feminist punk band Big Joannie do not let themselves be identified by their gender, colour, or sexuality, the silence is revolutionary.
 The current jazz circle is burgeoning with women promoters, collectives and artists – women to the front.
 Activism is about solutions, not just protest.
 That said, being a feminist requires you to stand up for yourself: Award-winning Canadian electronic artist, Grimes, aka Claire Boucher, spoke up in her Blog while she was at her most successful (2015).

 Feminism manifests itself in many ways, it does not have to be a theme or lyrical topics, such as Bikini Kill and the Riot Grrrl phenomena which broke the back of the machismo citadel of rock’n’roll and punk.
 Yes, they experienced massive rejection and abuse.